Androxium/poke-guesser/README.md

 # Poke-Guesser

-This is a discord bot that will generate random images of Pokemon and players have to correctly guess the name of that\
+This is a discord bot that will generate random images of Pokemon and players have to correctly guess the name of that Pokemon.
-pokemone.
 This bot makes use of the pokeapi (check them out [here](https://pokeapi.co/)) to make GET requests to for the pokemon images.

 ## Dependencies